pingcap/blog/build-a-ruby-on-rails-app-with-tidb.md

 [TiDB](https://github.com/pingcap/tidb) is an open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
 It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.

 To build apps with Rails, TiDB offers you MySQL interfaces which can be used as the backend database layers.
-TiDB allows you to use Active Record Object Relational Mapping (ORM) directly, and also provides you with an alternative: the [activerecord-tidb-adapter](https://github.com/pingcap/activerecord-tidb-adapter), a lightweight extension of Active Record that offers compatible patches and TiDB-exclusive functions such as[Sequence](https://docs.pingcap.com/tidb/stable/sql-statement-create-sequence).
+TiDB allows you to use Active Record Object Relational Mapping (ORM) directly, and also provides you with an alternative: the [activerecord-tidb-adapter](https://github.com/pingcap/activerecord-tidb-adapter), a lightweight extension of Active Record that offers compatible patches and TiDB-exclusive functions such as [Sequence](https://docs.pingcap.com/tidb/stable/sql-statement-create-sequence).

 ## Getting started with TiDB